Table of Contents

-Are you considering becoming a co-signer on someone elseâs car title loan?
-Or are you considering using a co-signer for your car title loan?
-We want to give you all the information about co-signers and car title loans so you can make the decision that is best for you.
+Are you considering becoming a co-signer or co-borrower on someone elseâs car title loan?
+Or are you considering adding a co-signer to your car title loan application?
+Before doing so, itâs useful to understand the potential consequences.
+Learn more about how co-signing or co-borrowing can impact both people on a car title loan, so you can make the decision that is best for you.

 What Is a Co-Signer?

-A co-signer is someone who does pretty much what the title suggests: they, along with the person actually wanting to borrow money, sign for the loan.
-This means that there are two names on the paperwork.
+A co-signer is someone who does pretty much what the term suggests: they, along with the primary person wanting to borrow money, sign for the loan.
+This means that there are two names on the loan contract.
 Co-signers may be able to help people who canât qualify for a car title loan on their own.
 The lender is able to approve a borrower that might not otherwise qualify if they know that someone else can be held responsible for the loan as a backup.
-They can be any friend or family member with a good financial situation and history.
+Anyone can be a co-signer, whether thatâs a friend or family member â what matters is that the co-signer can improve the primary applicantâs chance to get approved, by adding their own good financial situation or income to the loan application.1

 Co-borrowers could be: